 Northern Nevada Eviction Laws

 A tenant eviction is, unfortunately, a necessary part of being a landlord and renting out your house.
-There are many possible reasons for an eviction in Nevada, for example: nonpayment of rent, excessive property damage, illegal use of the rental unit, disruption to other tenants, and even refusal to leave after the term of the lease agreement is over.
+There are many possible reasons for an eviction under Nevada law, for example: nonpayment of rent, excessive property damage, illegal use of the unit, disruption to other tenants, and even refusal to vacate after the tenancy or the term of the lease or rental agreement is over.

-Unlike some states, the process for evicting tenants in Nevada is a fairly straightforward procedure that a landlord must follow to evict a tenant and in case a tenant fails to move out.
+Unlike some states, the process for evicting renters and end a tenancy in Nevada is a fairly straightforward procedure that a landlord must follow to evict a tenant to regain possession of the rental and in case a tenant fails to move out.

-We here at Evolve Nevada have made this article to give landlords a better understanding of Nevada's legal process for evicting tenants.
+We here at Evolve Nevada have made this article to give landlords a better understanding of Nevada's legal eviction process.

-Overview of How to Evict a Tenant in NV
+Overview of How to Evict a Renter in NV

 Eviction Notices

-The Nevada eviction process starts by sending the appropriate eviction notice to the tenants.
-There are various types of notices, and the way you choose to notify the tenant must be specific to the situation.
+The eviction procedure starts by sending the appropriate eviction notices to the renters.
+There are various types of evictions or lease violation notices, and the way the landlord chooses to notify the residential tenant must be specific to the situation.

-7 Day Notice To Pay Rent or Quit: This eviction notice is for nonpayment of rent by the date specified by the lease agreement when a tenant pays rent weekly.
-It instructs the tenants either begin paying rent that is due or move out of the property.
-If the tenant does pay rent within the 7 days, then you must stop the eviction.
+7 Day Notice To Pay Rent or Quit: The notice to pay rent or quit is for failure to pay rent monthly by the date specified by the lease agreement when a tenant pays rent weekly.
+This notice instructs the tenants either begin paying rent that is due or move out of the rental property.
+If the tenant does pay rent within the 7 days, then the landlord must stop the eviction.
 However, if for whatever reason, the tenant does not begin paying rent that is overdue, you may then move to seek the help of a justice court.

-No Cause 30-Days’ Notice: You can only use this notice in specific circumstances.
+No Cause 30-Days’ Notice: A landlord can only use this notice in specific circumstances.
 That is, if there is no written contract or lease between you and your tenants (or if the lease has expired).
-This tells your tenants that they have 30 day notice to quit the premises.
+This notice tells your tenants that they have 30 day notice to quit the premises.

-Tenancy-At-Will 5-Day Quit Notice: Similarly, this applies to a tenancy without a lease; if you've already sent a 30-days' notice to the tenant and they have not acted upon it during the first notice period, you can send them a second, 5-day notice as a warning.
-This is regardless of whether or not the tenant is continuing to pay rent.
+Tenancy-At-Will 5-Day Quit Notice: Similarly, this notice applies to a tenancy without a lease agreement; if you've already sent a 30-days' notice to the tenant and they have not acted upon it during the first notice period, you can send them a second, 5-day notice as a warning.
+This notice is regardless of whether or not the tenant is continuing to pay the rent.

-3-Days’ Notice for Lease Violation: You can use this notice in instances where the tenant has committed a serious lease violation while they rent your property.
+3-Days’ Notice for Lease Violation: A landlord can use this notice in instances where the tenant has committed a serious lease violation while they rent your rental property.
 Such instances include the use of drugs, running an illegal business, permitting or committing waste, subletting the property, or committing a repeated nuisance on the premises.
 It gives tenants a 3-day notice to move out or face eviction.

 Whichever eviction notice you serve, you must be sure to provide as much information as possible so that the tenant can leave before the notice period ends.
 Necessary information includes: